Blusutils/DESrv/README.md

 ### Quick guide to configuration and command line arguments

 DESrv needs configuration to run.
 You can set it using `des-config` in binaries.
 Out config file can be found in same directory with all binaries (file named as `config.json`).
 All values in this file is overridable on server run.
-Just pass commandline argument with same name as field name in config.
+Just pass command line argument with same name as field name in config.
 In example:

 ```jsonc
 // config file